 Most eye surgeries are performed at the Byers Eye Institute.
 However, patients with complex medical issues, along with emergency night and weekend surgeries, are taken to the main campus hospital.The operating room must accommodate six surgery team members.
 These include Mahajan and a surgical assistant, a circulating nurse, a scrub tech, and two anesthesia staff.

-Vinit Mahajan M.D., Ph.D., assistant professor and vice chair of ophthalmology research, said, “The new operating rooms are much larger and allow better positioning of the newest surgical equipment.
+Vinit Mahajan M.D., Ph.D., professor and vice chair of ophthalmology research, said, “The new operating rooms are much larger and allow better positioning of the newest surgical equipment.
 These includes retina surgery devices, lasers, cryotherapy units, intraocular gas, sophisticated retinal microscopes, and the anesthesia equipment.
 Everything is new.”

 “It’s surprising how much space and equipment is needed to effectively perform surgery in the microscopic spaces of the eye," Mahajan added.

 The first cases Mahajan performed were emergency repairs of retinal detachments with surgical fellow Natalia Callaway.